Concrete18/easierexcel/Doc_Maker/docs.md

 level must be an int or a str.

 #### save Function
+Backs up the excel file before saving the changes if `backup` is True.

+It will keep trying to save until it completes in case of permission errors caused by the file being open.

 `use_print` determines if info for the saving progress will be printed.

 `force_save` can be used to make sure a save occurs.

-Backs up the excel file before saving the changes if `backup` is True.

-It will keep trying to save until it completes in case of permission errors caused by the file being open.

 #### open_excel Function
 Opens the current excel file if it still exists and then exits.

 Saves changes if `save` is True.

+The `test` arg is only used for testing.

 ### Sheet Class